Colin Hay: 1994–2004: ARIA Hall of Fame and Lazy Eye Records

 At the ARIA Music Awards of 1994, Hay was inducted into the ARIA Hall of Fame as a member of Men at Work.

 In 1994, Hay established his own recording label, Lazy Eye Records, and released his fourth studio album, Topanga.

 In 1996, Hay reunited with Men at Work and toured South America, which led to the live Men at Work album, Brazil.

 In October 1998, Hay released his fifth studio album, Transcendental Highway and in 1999 recorded and released the song "Misty Bay" with his girlfriend, Cecilia Noël.

 On 1 October 2000, Hay performed with Men at Work at the 2000 Summer Olympics closing ceremony.
 In 2001, Hay released his sixth studio album, Going Somewhere.

 In 2002, Hay released his seventh studio album Company of Strangers and the video album Live at the Continental recorded in 2000.

-In July 2003, Hay released his eighth studio album, Man @ Work, re-recording some Men at Work hits and his solo songs.
+In July 2003, Hay released his eighth studio album, Man @ Work, re-recording some Men at Work hits and his solo songs, including a reimagined version of "Down Under" recorded with Hay's wife, Cecilia Noël, described as "more carnivale than outback".
 Hay toured North America with former Beatles Ringo Starr, as a member of his Ringo Starr & His All-Starr Band.

-In 2004 Hay launched his one-man show named Man at Work, a mixture of songs and stories.
+In 2004, Hay launched his one-man show named Man at Work, a mixture of songs and stories.